 While almost any massage can be relaxing, a few modalities are famous for their calming effects.
 The most well-known is the Swedish massage, which uses long, flowing strokes, kneading, and gentle tapping to release tension throughout the entire body.
 Another incredibly effective technique involves heat.
 A hot stone massage uses warm, smooth stones to melt away muscle tightness.
 The gentle heat penetrates deep into the muscle tissue, making it easier for the therapist to work out knots and soreness.
 At Nola Bliss, we offer a similar experience with our Hot Himalayan Salt Stones enhancement, which adds warmth and minerals to soothe your body and mind.

-Swedish Massage: The Classic Choice for Calm
+Swedish Massage: The Go-To for Total Calm

 When you picture a classic, full-body massage, you’re probably thinking of a Swedish massage.
 It’s one of the most popular and well-known types of massage therapy, and for good reason.
 It’s the perfect choice if your main goal is to unwind, let go of everyday stress, and give your body a chance to reset.
 Think of it as the foundation of relaxation massage—a gentle yet effective way to soothe sore muscles and calm a busy mind.
 This style is built around the idea of encouraging total-body relaxation through specific, time-tested strokes.